wigging/pythonic/_posts/matplotlib/mosaic-grid.md

 ---
-title: Mosaic grid of plots with Matplotlib
+title: Mosaic Grid of Plots with Matplotlib
 date: February 4, 2023
 ---